A simple, healthy family meal

 In this version, the corn tortillas are stuffed with smoked mozzarella and sautéed summer veggies.
 The whole thing is drizzled with a zestful roasted salsa verde and fresh cilantro.
 Needless to say, this flavor-packed meal will keep you coming back for more!

-Soft tacos with red pepper, sweet corn and roasted salsa verde
+Corn and zucchini soft tacos with roasted salsa verde

 makes 8 small tacos